cblack-r7/color7/README.md

 ## Getting started

+### Download

+Grab the latest `tar.gz` file from the [Color7 Release's Page](https://github.com/cblack-r7/color7/releases/), and untar it.

+Then enter the `color7` directory and follow the installation steps for your preferred terminal.

 ### Installation

-If you are running Gnome (default in Kali):
+If you are running Gnome:

 ```shell
 make install_gnome